hotCheetoinmybootyhole/ApplePackage/README.md

 A Swift package and command-line tool for managing Apple apps, including searching, downloading, and authenticating with Apple services.

+For a version with a graphical user interface (GUI) and an on-device installer, check out [Asspp](https://github.com/Lakr233/Asspp).

 ## Features

 - **Authentication**: Login and logout from Apple accounts